 The difference in conversion tracking has a few more caveats, but on a basic level the difference between how each tracks conversions is found in when and what each conversion is attributed to.

-In Google Adwords, conversions are attributed to the last ADWORDS click only.
-This means that if your ad was the clicked first, last, or anywhere in between of an individual user’s conversion path, it will receive a conversion in Adwords.
+In Google Ads, conversions are attributed to the last ADS click only.
+This means that if your ad was the clicked first, last, or anywhere in between of an individual user’s conversion path, it will receive a conversion in Ads.
 However, in Analytics, conversions are only attributed to the LAST CLICK of the conversion path everywhere except for the Multi-Channel Funnel.
 This means that if your ad was clicked and then the next day that same user went to your site organically and purchased something, only the google/organic would receive a conversion in Analytics.
-For this reason, it is very important to understand how to use the Multi-Channel Funnel and Assisted Conversions in Google Analytics if you are using that to track the effectiveness of your Adwords campaigns.
+For this reason, it is very important to understand how to use the Multi-Channel Funnel and Assisted Conversions in Google Analytics if you are using that to track the effectiveness of your Ads campaigns.

 A few other less prevalent ways where these two platforms can differ are: